meteoinfo/MIML/README.md

 # miml
-MeteoInfo machine learning toolbox based on Encog
+MeteoInfo machine learning toolbox based on Smile and Encog